inukshuk/jekyll-scholar/README.md

     <a href="#ruby">(Flanagan &amp; Matsumoto 2008; Shaughnessy 2013)</a>

+#### Citations when there's more than one bibliography

+Let's return to the example above where you have two bibliographies stored in `_bibliography/books.bib` and `_bibliography/papers.bib`.
+We also must have the main bibliography, e.g., `_bibliography/references.bib`.
+As we know from above, it's possible to use bibliographies other than the main bibliography by calling `{% bibliography --file books %}` or `{% bibliography --file papers %}`.

+Though what if we want to cite an article that's not in the main bibliography?
+We use the same approach as above; to cite an article in the `books.bib` bibliography, we simply call `{% cite ruby --file books %}`

 #### Suppressing author names

 Sometimes you want to suppress author names in a citation, because the